CPX Student Guidelines

 Where do the cases come from?

 The cases for the CPX are representative of common types of clinical encounters experienced in primary care settings.
-They are also typical of the types of cases that will be included in the USMLE Step 2A.

 How are my skills evaluated?